silently/aladdin.js/README.md

 Aladdin's lamp is your **a**synchronous and **l**igthweight **a**sset **m**anager **p**al.

-You can request a single image, rub the lamp so that your vow is fulfilled (meaning *downloaded*) and then get notified:
+You request images (requests are queued) and then rub the lamp (downloads start).
+When all downloads in the queue are completed,your vows are fulfilled and you get notified:

     var lamp = new Aladdin.Lamp();
     lamp.request('/img/genius-memories.png');
     lamp.rub();
     lamp.on('fulfilled', function() { console.log('remembering'); });

-But you may have several requests:
+With several assets:

     var sizes = ['/img/s.png', '/img/m.png', '/img/l.png', '/img/xl.png'];
     lamp.request(sizes);